It will even pump excess power into the grid.

 But the most obvious and impressive feature of the forthcoming project is the facade, which will be almost totally smothered in solar panels (don't worry, there will also be vents and windows to promote the natural exchange of light and air).

-"The site for Taipower's new facility receives a significant amount of solar exposure throughout the year, and so the rounded shape of sun rock is designed to maximise how much of that sunlight can be harnessed for energy," said MVRDV in New Atlas report.
+"The site for Taipower's new facility receives a significant amount of solar exposure throughout the year, and so the rounded shape of sun rock is designed to maximise how much of that sunlight can be harnessed for energy," said MVRDV in a New Atlas report.

 "The facade maximises this solar potential with a series of pleats, which support photovoltaic panels (mixed in with windows, where required) on their upper surface.
 The angle of these pleats is adjusted on all parts of the facade to maximise the energy-generating potential of the solar panels."